eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_configuration.md

 The location of the configuration file `publet.properties` depends on whether you use the war file or the standalone server.

+The configuration can be accessed in code using the object `org.eknet.publet.web.Config`.

 ### War